github/docs/content/code-security/supply-chain-security/end-to-end-supply-chain/end-to-end-supply-chain-overview.md

 At its core, end-to-end software supply chain security is about making sure the code you distribute hasn't been tampered with.
 Previously, attackers focused on targeting dependencies you use, for example libraries and frameworks.
 Attackers have now expanded their focus to include targeting user accounts and build processes, and so those systems must be defended as well.

-For information about the {% data variables.product.prodname_dotcom %}'s supply chain features focused on securing dependencies, see "[About supply chain security](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security)."
+For information about features in {% data variables.product.prodname_dotcom %} that can help you secure dependencies, see "[About supply chain security](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security)."

 ## About these guides